 So my sister decided that she was going to infuse her sauce with the taste of pepper, and how did she infuse the sauce you ask?
-She just chucked in a giant handful of whole peppercorns right there in the sauce.
+She just chucked in a giant handful of whole peppercorns.

 We all learnt a very important culinary lesson that day… Peppercorns no matter how you cook them remain peppercorns.